ledger/ledger.github.io/source/index.html.md

     Liabilities:MasterCard   $-10.00
 ```

-You use the `ledger` command line program to see the balance of your accounts:
+You use the `ledger` command-line program to see the balance of your accounts:

 ```
-$ ledger -f your-file.dat balance
+$ ledger -f example.dat balance
               $10.00  Expenses:Auto:Gas
              $-10.00  Liabilities:MasterCard
 --------------------